 Michael Hsieh On Finding The Right Doctor For Recurrent UTI

-If you are seeking the help of a urologist, there are a few things to keep in mind.
-In reality, most urologists specialize in male urology, and they are primarily surgeons.
+If you are seeking the help of a urologist, keep in mind that most urologists specialize in male urology, and they are primarily surgeons.
 In many cases, a urologist may not be helpful for recurrent UTI.

 |“I think unfortunately, some urologists, and I'd like to think it's a minority, get frustrated with recurrent UTI, partly because they feel like they don't have much to offer.
 They feel even more helpless when the urine cultures are coming out negative.
 I'm all about patient empowerment, and I encourage patients in that situation to seek out providers who are comfortable managing patients who do get culture negative UTIs, particularly providers who are willing to do enhanced quantitative cultures, or microbiome testing and are open at the very minimum to discussing the literature on non-antibiotic approaches to UTIs."